 Audit Committee.
 Peter H. Kind, Alan N. Harris and Ronnie K. Irani serve as the members of the audit committee.
 Mr. Kind is the current chairman of the audit committee.
 The Board of Directors is required to have an audit committee of at least three members who meet the independence and experience standards established by the NYSE and the Exchange Act.
 All of our members of the audit committee meet these independence and experience standards.
 In addition, Mr. Kind and Mr. Harris meet the Exchange Act definition of an audit committee financial expert.
 The audit committee assists the Board of Directors in its oversight of the integrity of our financial statements and our compliance with legal and regulatory requirements and corporate policies and controls.
 The audit committee has the sole authority to retain and terminate our independent registered public accounting firm, approve all auditing services and related fees and the terms thereof and pre-approve any non-audit services to be rendered by our independent registered public accounting firm.
-The audit committee is also responsible for confirming the independence and objectivity of our independent registered public accounting firm.
 Our independent registered public accounting firm has been given unrestricted access to the audit committee.